-For regional analysis, balancing reserves are reflected in reduced hydroelectric peaking capability.
-The regional analysis does not subtract reserve requirements for contingencies or for load following from resource capability.
-Instead, the GENESYS model assesses the amount of required reserve for each hour of the year and checks to see if sufficient supply is available to meet that requirement.
+For regional analysis, balancing reserves are incorporated by reducing the amount of hydroelectric peaking capability devoted to serving firm load.
+The regional analysis does not subtract contingency or load following reserve requirements from resource capability.
+Instead, the GENESYS model assesses the amount of required contingency and load following reserve for each hour of the year and checks to see if sufficient supply is available to meet that requirement.
 If reserves cannot be met, GENESYS counts that as a shortfall, which contributes toward the assessment of adequacy.
 Reserves were left in the Bonneville calculations in this chapter because not doing so produces a capacity load-resource balance (Figure 5-3) that is misleading.
 The Council will reevaluate how it treats reserves for its future regional adequacy assessments.

 The Council analyzes the power system from a regional perspective, and prepares a "regional conservation and electric power plan."
-The Northwest Power Act also directs the Council to forecast the resource needs of the Bonneville Power Administration and identify resources available to meet those needs, setting forth in the power plan a "scheme for implementing conservation measures and developing [generating] resources" under the resource acquisition provisions of Section 6 of the Act in order "to reduce or meet Bonneville's obligations."
+The Northwest Power Act also directs the Council to forecast the resource needs of the Bonneville Power Administration and identify resources available to meet those needs, setting forth in the power plan a "scheme for implementing conservation measures and developing [generating] resources" under the resource acquisition provisions of Section 6 of the Act in order "to reduce or meet the [Bonneville] Administrator's obligations."
 As part of this effort, the focus of this chapter is on analyzing Bonneville's loads and currently available resources.
 The resource strategy for future resource development for the region as a whole and for Bonneville in particular, is set forth in Chapter 3 and in the Action Plan in Chapter 4.

-The Act instructs the Council, after developing a demand forecast of at least twenty years, to then develop a "forecast of the power resources" that the Council estimates will be required to meet Bonneville's obligations, including the portion of those obligations that can be met by resources in each of the different priority categories identified in the Act.
+The Act instructs the Council, after developing a demand forecast of at least twenty years, to then develop a "forecast of power resources" that the Council estimates will be required to meet Bonneville's obligations, including the portion of those obligations that can be met by resources in each of the different priority categories identified in the Act.
 The Council's forecast of Bonneville resource needs is to "include regional reliability and reserve requirements."
 The forecast is also to take into account the effects of implementing the fish and wildlife program that the Council separately develops under the Act on the availability to Bonneville of the existing hydroelectric power system.
-And the forecast of Bonneville's resource needs is to include "the approximate amounts of power the Council recommends should be acquired by the Bonneveille Administrator on a long-term basis and may include, to the extent practicable, an estimate of the types of resources from which such power should be acquired."
+And the forecast of Bonneville's resource needs is to include "the approximate amounts of power the Council recommends should be acquired by the [Bonneville] Administrator on a long-term basis and may include, to the extent practicable, an estimate of the types of resources from which such power should be acquired."